 Documentation of an Empathy Walk done during the studio “Design for All” Photo source- Sonya Varghese.

 The graduate in Public Space design is deeply humanist and has the following values, which locate individual experience at center stage: Sustainability, Inclusivity, Empathy, and Adaptability

-An ‘Eco Park’ as a Sustainable Design intervention in a neighborhood park.
+A Process Diagram for a Design intervention in a neighborhood park.